zebrunner/python-agent-pytest/README.md

 `ZEBRUNNER_PROJECT` - [required] Name of project.

-`ZEBRUNNER_ENABLED` - You can disable agent if it makes side effects in you project or doesn't work.
+`REPORTING_ENABLED` - You can disable agent if it makes side effects in you project or doesn't work.

 `BUILD` - Version of product on which tests are running.